CrimsonTautology/sm-in-game-audio/README.md

 # IGA Player
 Handles the commands that let players play songs to themselves and to each other.

 * `sm_p [category]/[name]` - Plays a song for the user.
 If given no arguments it will play a random song.
 If given a category or a category and subdirectory (separated by '/') it will play a random song in that category or subdirectory.
 If given the full path to a song it will play that specific song.
-Fails if a matching category or song is not found.
+If a matching category or song is not found it will treat the argument as a search key and return a list of songs that match.
 * `sm_stop` - Stops the currently playing song for the user.
 * `sm_pall [category]/[name]` - The same as `sm_p` but plays for all users on the server (that have `sm_yespall` enabled).
 Only donators can use this command if the `sm_donators_only` is set to 1.
 * `sm_plist` - Pops up the MOTD browser showing a web page that lists all available songs and categories that can be played.